micropython-IMU/micropython-fusion/remote/README.md

 two 3-tuples for accelerometer and gyro followed by a timestamp.
 The coroutine must include at least one `await` statement to conform to Python syntax rules.

-The second arg tells it to expect a timestamp.
-The third is the user supplied time differencing function.
-This arg may be omitted if the timestamp is derived from MicroPython's `utime.ticks_us()`.
+The second arg is the user supplied time differencing function.

 For details of the method of updating the fusion data and retrieving the angles see the [main document section 3](../README.md#3-asynchronous-version).